 In order to investigate whether the effects of the rate manipulation on eye fixations could still be observed after the presentation of preceding morphosyntactic information (in our case, the article encoding the gender of the noun), we analyzed a vowel window ranging from 200 ms after the offset of the manipulated vowel until speech offset.
 Again, this time window was chosen in order to account for the 200 ms that it takes to launch a saccade (Matin et al., 1993).
-We selected vowel offset, rather than vowel onset, to be the starting point of the time window, because listeners only had access to the critical duration cues on the vowel after hearing it in its entirety.
-Figure 3 shows participants' eye movements, calculated as the proportion of looks to the pictures of long vowel interpretation, split by article bias to either the long or the short vowel interpretation and rate (fast vs. slow) in the vowel window, with the vowel analysis window shaded in gray.
-Figure A (see online supplementary materials) illustrates the effect of continuum reported below.
+We selected vowel offset, rather than vowel onset, to be the starting point of the time window, since listeners only had access to the critical duration cues on the vowel after hearing it in its entirety.
+Figure 3 shows participants' eye movements, calculated as the proportion of looks to the pictures of long vowel interpretation, split by Article Bias to either the long or the short vowel interpretation and Rate (fast vs. slow) in the vowel window, with the vowel analysis window shaded in grey.
+Figure A (Supplementary Materials) illustrates the effect of Continuum reported below.